Bluestocking Academic Editing’s substantive (or structural) editing addresses your document as a whole. It includes attention to:

 - the structure of your argument or narrative

-- the use of data
+- your use of data

 - reference to your wider academic field